rossta/rossta.github.com/source/blog/2018-01-10-connect-four-with-svg-pattern-masking.html.md

 published: true
 summary: Rendering transparent masks or making the impossible possible with SVG
 description: An application of the technique of SVG pattern transparent to render a Connect Four board with transparent portholes.
-pull_image: 'blog/connect-four-splash.png'
+thumbnail: 'blog/connect-four-splash.png'
-pull_image_caption: Background Photo by Matthew Kane on Unsplash
+thumbnail_caption: Background Photo by Matthew Kane on Unsplash
 series: 'Connect Four'
 category: Code
 tags: